ebastler/zmk-designguide/readme.md

 ![Additional battery protections](img/battery_management_additional_1.png)

-In this case, adding a temperature sensor would be recommended - with USB 2.0 charging speeds it is basically impossible to overheat a cylindrical cell in common sizes, but additional precautions are always recommended.
-Sadly this will only work with the TP4056, where you can add 2 resistors and a connector for an external thermistor - for exact values, please consider the datasheet.
+In this case, adding a temperature sensor would be recommended - with USB 2.0 charging speeds it is basically impossible to overheat a cylindrical cell in common sizes, but additional precautions are always recommended (and, if you want to achieve FCC/CE certification, needed).
+On the TP4056 2 resistors and a connector for an external thermistor must be connected to the `TEMP` pin, instead of shorting it to GND directly. - for exact values, please consider the datasheet.
+The BQ24075 only expects a single `R = 10 kΩ` thermistor, connected between its `TS` pin and ground (it replaces `R9`).

 An additional important protection is an undervoltage/overvoltage cutoff.
 For this application, the DW01A is a widespread chip, often used together with the TP4056, but it could be added to a BQ24075 schematic as well.
 The right schematic in the advanced section shows a possible implementation, which replaces the battery connectors present in the simple or advanced implementation.
 As you can see, the FS8205 double-MOSFET is connected between the negative battery terminal and circuit ground, allowing the DW01A to cut the battery from the board in any possible failsafe-case.